-The tone from central banks over the majority of the year was certainly hawkish, pushing bond yields higher, with US treasury 10-year yields even reaching their highest levels since 2007 in October.
-However, as 2023 came to an end, more dovish central bank guidance and downside surprises in economic data saw markets sharply move to expect more rate cuts in 2024, which led to a sharp move lower in bond yields.
-We entered Q4 underweight bonds, but moved neutral over the first half of the quarter and then overweight into year-end as bond prices rose.
+The tone from central banks over the majority of the year was certainly more on the hawkish side, this saw bond yields rise, with 10 US treasury yields even reaching 5% in October, their highest levels since 2007.
+However, as the year came to an end, more dovish commentary from central banks and downside surprises in economic data saw markets sharply move to expect more rate cuts in 2024, which led to a sharp move lower in bond yields.
+We entered Q4 being underweight bonds, but moved neutral over the first half of the quarter and then overweight into year-end as bond prices rose.